 A question that is always in the air among dog trainers and behaviorists is, why is there so much reactivity in dogs now?
 I have a big list of reasons that I believe contribute to it that I'll share some time, but right now while in the trenches of my pups adolescence, I can see one huge glaring reason.
 When a puppy morphs into an adolescent and his brain and body starts folding in on itself and imploding, you are then promoted from puppy owner to behavioral firefighter and if you're not prepared to fight behavioral fires for the next 3 years of your dog's life, your dog will likely join the ranks of the reactive.

 A behavioral firefighter is on duty every day until the adolescent dog turns into an adult and maybe even after that if you were not an effective firefighter or as I've discovered, if you were inevitably lacking in your fireproofing which needs to be done during puppy-hood.
 Your breeder needs to start the fireproofing by choosing healthy and temperamentally sound parents and then providing early neurological stimulation and an enriched environment with just the right amount of stress, just to name a few things.
-When you bring your pup home you need to finish the fireproofing by gently exposing your pup to the world and build up as many positive associations to potentially scary things as you can by approximately 12 weeks of age.
-Considering most people do and should get their puppies by at least 8 or 9 weeks of age, that leaves a very short window of opportunity.
-You've got to hit the ground running!
+When you bring your pup home you need to finish the fireproofing by gently exposing your pup to the world and build up as many positive associations to potentially scary things as you can.
 Luckily, It's fairly predictable what stimuli need a thick dose of behavioral retardant put on them; other dogs, the entire spectrum of human types, loud or strange noises, and being handled.
 These are the things you need to focus on the most, these are the things that will bring you the most stress later on.

 You may not have had any control over what happened in your pups first few months of life because you picked him up from a shelter.
 I don't have the statistical numbers but I'd be willing to bet money the most common age range of dogs in shelters is between 4 months and 3 years of age.
 A quick google search suggests that I'm not wrong. https://www.researchgate.net/figure/Average-age-of-dogs-entering-the-PS-Average-age-of-dogs-entering-the-public-shelter_fig3_275245093 Being surrendered to a stressful shelter environment during such a sensitive age is so tragic it sickens me to think about it, but I am not at all surprised that dogs in the thick of adolescence are the most commonly surrendered to shelters.